 Real estate is one of the most significant assets that may be subject to division in a divorce.
 It is also one of the most complex assets to divide.

-At the Law Office of Linda D. States in Sacramento, I will ensure that you receive everything you are entitled to receive when real estate and other assets are divided in your divorce.
+At States Family Law in Sacramento, I will ensure that you receive everything you are entitled to receive when real estate and other assets are divided in your divorce.
 Call 916-696-2425 to arrange an attorney consultation.

 Four Scenarios for Division of Real Estate